Arj-sonal/Interactive-Python/README.md

 # Interactive-Python
-This is a repo for pythin program
+This is a repo for python program